xiaodaigh/JLBoost.jl/README.md

 # JLBoost.jl

-This is a 100%-Julia implementation of Gradient Boosting Regression Trees (GBRT) algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.
-GBRT is also referred to as Gradient Boosting Decisiont Trees (GBDT)
+This is a 100%-Julia implementation of regression-tree-gradient-boosting algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.

+## Limitations for now
+* Currently, only the single-valued models are supported.
+Multivariate-target models support are *planned*.
+* Currently, only the numeric and boolean features are supported.
+Categorical support are *planned*.

 ## Objectives
-* A full-featured Gradient Boosting Regression Tree package with model fit and inference support
+* A full-featured tree boosting library with fitting and inference support
 * Play nice with the Julia ecosystem e.g. DataFrames.jl and CategoricalArrays.jl
 * 100%-Julia
 * Fit models on large data
-* A batteries-included approach
 * Easy to manipulate the tree after fitting; play with tree pruning and adjustments
 * "Easy" to deploy